The Courier IMAP server - Feature

 - IPv6 support, if available.

-- IMAP extensions that
+- IMAP extensions that implement

-implement server-side sorting.
-This can be optionally
+server-side sorting.
+This can be optionally disabled in

-disabled in environments that have limited resources.
+environments that have limited resources.

-- The Courier IMAP
+- The Courier IMAP server implements many

-server implements many popular IMAP protocol extensions that provide
+popular IMAP protocol

-value-added functionality with most popular IMAP clients.
+extensions that provide value-added functionality with most

-- Sorting and searching in non-English character sets.
+- Sorting and searching in non-English

-supported character sets.
+of currently supported character sets.

-- A compatible POP3
+- A compatible POP3 server is also included in the

-the same authentication modules.
-The POP3 server can only access the INBOX,
+POP3 server can only

-and cannot access any folders.
+access the INBOX, and cannot access any folders.

-- An experimental mail access protocol, SMAP.
+- An experimental mail access protocol,

 - IMAP/POP3 proxying.
 It is possible to